 - Guide 1: How to Remove Qbit Optimizer Pro from Windows.

-- Guide 2: Get rid of Qbit Optimizer Pro from Mac OS X.
+- Guide 2: Get rid of Qbit Optimizer Pro on Mac OS X.

-- Guide 3: Remove Qbit Optimizer Pro from Google Chrome.
+- Guide 3: Remove Qbit Optimizer Pro in Google Chrome.

 - Guide 4: Erase Qbit Optimizer Pro from Mozilla Firefox.